Lightbirdv/Lightbirdv/README.md

   - RestAPI's ⬆️
   - Node.js
   - React and redux
+  - git (more gitlab than github) 🔄
+  - gitrunner 🏃
+  - jira 🎫
+  - docker 🐳

 I switched from Technical Engineering ➡️ Media Informatics </br>
 since I am not a fan of math without numbers 😉